jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 Except as otherwise provided in this subpart, the Employment Relations Act 2000 applies in relation to the education service.

 ### 586 Negotiation of conditions of employment
-(1) Except as provided in section 593, the State Services Commissioner is responsible for negotiating under the Employment Relations Act 2000 every collective agreement applicable to employees of the education service as if the Commissioner were the employer.
+(1) Except as provided in section 593, the State Services Commissioner is responsible for negotiating under the Employment Relations Act 2000 every collective agreement applicable to employees in the education service as if the Commissioner were the employer.
 (2) Without limiting subsection (1), for the purposes of initiating bargaining for a collective agreement, good-faith bargaining for a collective agreement, and entering into collective agreements,—
   (a) the State Services Commissioner has the same rights, duties, and obligations under the Employment Relations Act 2000 as the Commissioner would have if the Commissioner were the employer; and
-  (b) employees of the education service are to be treated as if they were all employees of the Commissioner.
+  (b) employees in the education service are to be treated as if they were all employees of the Commissioner.
 (3) Unless otherwise directed in writing by the State Services Commissioner, an employer in the education service may not lock out employees or suspend striking employees in relation to negotiations by the Commissioner for a collective agreement applicable to those employees.
 (4) The State Services Commissioner must conduct the negotiations— (a) with a union of which the employees are members; and